HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

-# HS BuildCode v2 Spec
+# HS BuildCode v2 Spec RFC

 ## Ethos
 The following considerations were taken into account in descending priority:

 1. Printable characters only: The codes are meant to be used in chats and urls, so the codes must only use standard printable ASCII/UTF8 characters.
 They should avoid 'special characters' as to not break urls (_or commonly used url highlighters/parsers!_) that contain them.
 This basically means the character pool is reduced to the alphanumerical set (character code 0x30 - 0x39, 0x41 - 0x5A, 0x6A - 0x7A).
 4. Completeness: The codes must cover all possible scenarios.
 This includes all gamemodes, professions, (elite-)specializations, trait choices, weapon sets (weapon types), slot skills, stat attributes, sigils, runes, infusions and all special class features.
-[RFC] Underwater weapons were deemed irrelevant, aswell as Rune mixing. [/RFC]
+[RFC] Rune mixing was deemed irrelevant. [/RFC]
 3. Compactness: The codes must be as short as possible.
 Allow omission of fields where sensible.
 2. Robustness: The codes should be as robust to further game (content-) updates as possible.
 It is, however, quite hard to anticipate game-mechanical updates and the changes introduced by those.
 This mostly boils down to use or enforce stable ordering wherever possible and using sufficiently large fields to store ids that won't overflow in the forseeable future.